Prime Minister of the United Kingdom: Privileges

+Precedence and form of address

+Ministerial listings are printed in the official records of parliament known as "Hansard", and 1885 was the first known instance of official use of the title of prime minister.
+The minutes of the first meeting of the Committee of Imperial Defence in 1902 saw the first internal reference to the title as well.
+The 1904 edition of the Imperial Calendar referred to the then prime minister, Arthur Balfour, as 'Prime Minister and First Lord of the Treasury'; in the previous edition he was merely 'First Lord of the Treasury and Lord Privy Seal'.

+Throughout the United Kingdom, the prime minister outranks all other dignitaries except members of the royal family, the lord chancellor, and senior ecclesiastical figures.
+The prime minister was officially granted a place in the order of precedence in December 1905, and the first statutory reference to the prime minister was present in the Chequers Estate Act 1917, which specified Chequers as a prime-ministerial residence.
+Public recognition of the existence of a 'Prime Minister's Office' in the Civil Service Yearbook came as recently as the 1977 edition.

 The prime minister is customarily a member of the Privy Council and thus entitled to the appellation "The Right Honourable".
-Membership of the council is retained for life.
+Membership of the Council is retained for life.
 It is a constitutional convention that only a privy counsellor can be appointed prime minister.
 Most potential candidates have already attained this status.
 The only case when a non-privy counsellor was the natural appointment was Ramsay MacDonald in 1924.
 The issue was resolved by appointing him to the Council immediately prior to his appointment as prime minister.

 According to the now-defunct Department for Constitutional Affairs, the prime minister is made a privy counsellor as a result of taking office and should be addressed by the official title prefixed by "The Right Honourable" and not by a personal name.
 Although this form of address is employed on formal occasions, it is rarely used by the media.
-As "prime minister" is a position, not a title, the incumbent should be referred to as "the prime minister".
-The title "Prime Minister" (e.g. "Prime Minister Rishi Sunak") is technically incorrect but is sometimes used erroneously outside the United Kingdom and has more recently become acceptable within it.
-Within the UK, the expression "Prime Minister Sunak" is never used, although it, too, is sometimes used by foreign dignitaries and news sources.
+As "prime minister" is a position, not a title, the incumbent should be referred to as "the prime minister", although the title "Prime Minister" (e.g. "Prime Minister Keir Starmer") has become commonplace within current political reporting.
+Within the UK, the expression "Prime Minister Starmer" is never used, although it, too, is sometimes used by foreign dignitaries and news sources.

-10 Downing Street, in London, has been the official place of residence of the prime minister since 1732; they are entitled to use its staff and facilities, including extensive offices.
-Chequers, a country house in Buckinghamshire, gifted to the government in 1917, may be used as a country retreat for the prime minister.